Chocolate Chip Butterscotch Fudge Cookies

 FAQ

-- How should I store the cookies?
+- How should I store the baked cookies and keep them soft?

 Serving Suggestions